Student Initiative Grant

 - The Finance committee's final recommendations will be summarized by the chair (including the average grades and explanatory comments) and emailed to the full GSAC plenary at least one day before the 2nd plenary meeting of the semester.
 At the 2nd plenary meeting of the semester the plenary would be asked to approve the finance committee's recommendations (after amending them, if necessary).

-- The Treasurer is the Payee.
+- The person to be reimbursed is the Payee.

-- Arrange receipts in chronological order.
+- Arrange the receipts in chronological order

 Following all funded events, a report of the event should be filed with the GSAC Finance Chair.
 This report should include the following points: